HotDB-Community/hotdb-documents/docs/en/latest/intelligent-inspection.md

 It is the ConfigDBs and configuration files of the current compute node that are backed up.
 You can view the backup details on the "Configuration > Cluster data backup & restore" page.

-**Configuration consistency check in memory:**
+**Consistency detection of the configuration in memory：**

-Check whether the current configuration in memory is consistent with the configuration marked in the running table of the configuration library
+Detect whether the configuration in current memory is consistent with the configuration marked in the running table of the ConfigDB.

 ##### Others